RushanKhan1/RushanKhan1/README.md

 - 👨🏽‍💻 I’m currently working on a command line utility.
 - 🌱 I’m currently learning SQL.
 - <img src="https://i.imgur.com/B67ppkX.png" alt="Emacs Logo" width="21" height="21"/> I'm a huge emacs shill and acknowledge it to be the one true text editor.
-- 💬 Ask me about anything you want to know.
+- 💬 Ask me about anything you want to feel like talking about.
 - 📫 Reach me at: [rushan.khan2000@gmail.com](mailto:rushan.khan2000@gmail.com?subject=[GitHub]%20Source%20Han%20Sans)

 <br /><br /><br /><br /><br />